biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     class to the base classifier.

 .. note::
-   In this setup the imputer is trained on the training data - even if you do cross validation, the imputer will be trained on the right data.
-In the classification phase we again use the imputer which was classified on the training data only.
+   In this setup the imputer is trained on the training data.
+Even during cross validation, the imputer will be trained on the right data.
+In the classification phase, the imputer will be used to impute testing data.

 .. rubric:: Code of ImputeLearner and ImputeClassifier

-:obj:`Orange.feature.imputation.ImputeLearner` puts the keyword arguments into the instance's  dictionary.
-You are expected to call it like :obj:`ImputeLearner(base_learner=<someLearner>, imputer=<someImputerConstructor>)`.
-When the learner is called with examples, it trains the imputer, imputes the data, induces a :obj:`base_classifier` by the :obj:`base_cearner` and constructs :obj:`ImputeClassifier` that stores the :obj:`base_classifier` and the :obj:`imputer`.
+The learner is called with :obj:`Orange.feature.imputation.ImputeLearner(base_learner=<someLearner>, imputer=<someImputerConstructor>)`.
+When given examples, it trains the imputer, imputes the data, induces a :obj:`base_classifier` by the :obj:`base_learner` and constructs :obj:`ImputeClassifier` that stores the :obj:`base_classifier` and the :obj:`imputer`.
 For classification, the missing values are imputed and the classifier's prediction is returned.

-Note that this code is slightly simplified, although the omitted details handle non-essential technical issues that are unrelated to imputation::
+This is a slightly simplified code, where details on how to handle non-essential technical issues that are unrelated to imputation::

     class ImputeLearner(orange.Learner):